gbouras13/pharokka/README.md

 Pharokka v1.4.0 is a large update implementing:

 * More sensitive search for PHROGs using Hidden Markov Models (HMMs) using the amazing [PyHMMER](https://github.com/althonos/pyhmmer).
-* By default, `pharokka` will now run both MMseqs2 (PHROGs, CARD and VFDB) and HMMs (PHROGs).
-MMseqs2 was kept for PHROGs as it provides more information than the HMM results (sequence identities, top hit PHROG protein).
+* By default, `pharokka` will now run searches using both MMseqs2 (PHROGs, CARD and VFDB) and HMMs (PHROGs).
+MMseqs2 was kept for PHROGs as it provides more information than the HMM results (e.g. sequence alignment identities & top hit PHROG protein) if it finds a hit.
-* `--fast` or `--hmm_only` which only runs HMMs on PHROGs, not MMseqs2.
+* `--fast` or `--hmm_only` which only runs PyHMMER on PHROGs.
+It will not run MMseqs2 at all on PHROGs, CARD or VFDB.
 For phage isolates, this will be much faster than v1.3.2, but you will not get CARD or VFDB annotations.
 For metagenomes, this will be (much) slower though!
-* Other changes in the codebase should make `pharokka` v1.4.0 run slightly faster than v1.3.2, even if `--fast` is not used.
+* Other changes in the codebase should make `pharokka` v1.4.0 run somewhat faster than v1.3.2, even if PyHMMER is not used and `--mmseqs2_only` is specified.
 * Updated databases as of 23 August 2023.
-You will need to download the new v1.4.0 databases to run v 1.4.0.
+You will need to download the new `pharokka` v1.4.0 databases.
 The VFDB database is now clustered at 50% sequence identity (which speeds up runtime).
 * `--mmseqs2_only` which will essentially run `pharokka` v1.3.2 and is default in meta mode `-m` or `--meta`.
 * `pharokka_proteins.py`, which takes an input file of amino acid proteins in FASTA format and runs MMseqs2 (PHROGs, CARD, VFDB) and PyHMMER (PHROGs).
 See the [proteins documentation](docs/proteins.md) for more details.
 * `--custom_hmm`, which allows for custom HMM profile databases to be used with `pharokka`.